cyrillay/Simudyne/README.md

 Step 5 : Choose your value of brand_factor and press enter

-Step 6 : You can find all the output in 2 files:
+Step 6 : You can find all the output in different files:

         - a "data.txt" file that contains each Breed_C Agents, Breed_NC Agents, Breed_C Lost (Switched to Breed_NC), Breed_C Gained (Switch from Breed_NC), Breed_C Regained, for each year.

-        - a "data.csv" file that only contains the "Breed_C Regained Agents" for the final year.
-Depending on what you want to export you can select it with the "#OUTPUT" part of the code
+        - 5 .csv files that contains each category, with the last value of each line corresponding to the year.

 Step 7 : You can run the program again with a different value of brand_factor, it will create erase and create new output files.